korisnik-samson/complete-ecommerce-store/architectural-decision-log.md

 ##### Defining our data

-To create the actual types for `data`, navigate to root of the project and create `types.ts`.
+To create the actual types for `data`, navigate to root of the project and create `index.ts`.

 As of now, we have one route that contains our `Category`.
 We need to define the interface for a `Category`.
 To define the basic shape of our `Category`, we should give it a `{ id, name, billboard }`.

-`types.ts`
+`index.ts`
 ```ts
 export interface Category {
   id: string;